Training Funding Scheme

-This scheme creates an opportunity for research teams to apply for funding to host trial methodology related training events online.
+This scheme creates an opportunity for individuals or teams to apply for funding to host trials and/or trials methodology related training events in Ireland.

-These events will help increase the knowledge base nationally, with respect to trial methodology and help improve the efficiency of randomised trials being conducted in Ireland.
+These events will help increase the knowledge base nationally, with respect to trials methodology and help improve the efficiency of randomised trials being conducted in Ireland.

 The specific objectives of the HRB-TMRN Training Funding Scheme are to:

-- Build capacity and knowledge in trial methodology research nationally;
+- Build capacity and knowledge in trials and trials methodology in Ireland;

 - Create opportunities for strategic national and international collaboration through networking with recognised leaders in these areas;

-- Position Ireland as a leader in trial methodology.
+- Position Ireland as a leader in trial methodology research.

-The scheme will fund (or part-fund) any training event format relevant to trial methodology, such as;
+The scheme will fund (or part-fund) any training event format relevant to trials or trials methodology, such as;

 - Short courses